Telpe/AppManager/README.md

 A comprehensive application management tool built with .NET 8 and WPF that allows users to monitor, control, and automate applications through triggers and actions.

+## Introduction

+This document, except Introduction, was made by these 2 promts to Copilot:

+###

+Describe the store data and edit data functionality as the user experience it.

+###

+Now add my question and your answer to a proper named readme file.
+If it can be read on github as well, with out too much hassle, that would be great.

 ## Overview

 AppManager provides users with the ability to manage applications through configurable triggers (keyboard shortcuts, app events, system events) and corresponding actions (launch, close, focus, etc.).
 The application features a persistent profile system that saves user configurations and preferences.